marcusolsson/edith-template/README.md

    It's already selected, but you need to select it anyways to trigger the publish.

+   Note that the `gh-pages` option is not available until the GitHub Action workflow has finished.

 Your site will be available at `https://<username>.github.io/<repository-name>`.
 Keep in mind that it can take up to 20 minutes for GitHub to publish your page.

 ## License